-Without comprehensive and effective action, the situation in the Arctic is threatening to lead to near-term mass extinction of many species including humans, as described at the feedbacks page and at the extinction page and as also depicted by the image below.
+In the absence of comprehensive and effective action, the dire situation in the Arctic is threatening to lead to near-term mass extinction of many species including humans, as described at the feedbacks page and at the extinction page and as also depicted by the image below.

 - the federal Environmental Protection Agency (EPA) to make states each achieve those same reductions.